Deep dive on size: large breeds dogs

 Space

-Although it’s believed that large dogs will need large areas, you can find that some, such as Presa Canario, don’t mind lounging around an apartment all day as long as they get a good walk in.
+Although it’s believed that large dogs will need large areas, you can find that some, don’t mind lounging around a flat all day as long as they get a good walk in.
 Other large dog breeds, like Wirehaired Slovakian Pointers, will require outdoor space.
 This breed can also be medium-sized dogs.

 Intelligence